shrinitbabel/iUS_brain_shift/README.md

 ### 6. Ensemble Model (Optional)

 - Use `ensemble.ipynb` to average flow predictions from baseline and enhanced models to test ensemble performance.
+Uses 7:3 weighting.

 ---